UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Climate and home size greatly affect your monthly utilities, so these estimates should be used as a baseline and not as exact bills.

-Predicting your monthly expenses can be tricky because utility costs vary wildly based on your location, the local climate, and the size of your home.
-A sprawling house in a hot climate will have a significantly different energy profile than a compact apartment in a temperate region.
-However, having a baseline estimate helps you build a realistic budget.
+Predicting your exact monthly expenses can be tricky because your final totals will vary wildly based on your location, the local climate, and the overall size of your residence.
+A sprawling, older property in a hot climate will naturally have a significantly different energy profile than a modern, compact apartment in a temperate region.
+However, understanding the typical utility bill for a house or apartment gives you a realistic baseline for building your budget.

-Note: These ranges are estimates based on national averages and typical usage patterns, and your actual costs may be higher or lower depending on your state and specific energy habits.
+Note: These ranges are estimates based on national averages and typical usage patterns.
+Your actual costs may be higher or lower depending on your state and specific energy habits.

 How to Set Up Utilities in 5 Simple Steps